In this post, you will learn:

 As the years go by, a steel fire pit resists corrosion, so it is outdoor hardy.
 Stainless steel is lighter than stone, so it lends itself to repositioning.
 Steel fire pits like the Endless Summer 30 come with a powder coating protecting the steel frame from harsh weather.
 Eventually, though, the coating wears away, making the steel more prone to rust outdoors.

 A cast iron outdoor propane firepit has rustic good looks.
 It is also heavy, so even a visiting moose may have trouble knocking one over.
 One downside is iron’s tendency to rust once the coating wears away.
 Also, the weight of the iron makes repositioning your propane gas fire pit a daunting task.

 However, copper develops a greenish patina.
-You have the choice of cleaning your copper table top outdoor fireplace frequently to keep it shiny or embrace the patina for its weathered appearance.
+You have the choice of cleaning your copper tabletop outdoor fireplace frequently to keep it shiny or embracing the patina for its weathered appearance.
 Also, beware that all metals absorb heat from the fire and become hot to the touch.
 This could put family and pets at risk of burns.

 Backyard Outdoor Fire Pit – Buyers’ Remorse

 Although a backyard outdoor fire pit sounds like a great idea at the time, think twice before you bring one home.
 Like exercise equipment, a fire pit may quickly lose its appeal and end up filled with dust and debris instead of cheery flames.